openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

    off the checkbox(es).
 Additional answers can be added by clicking the **Add answer** button.
 Answers can be deleted by clicking the trash can icon.
 Feedback can be provided for each answer.
-More information on feedback can be found in the following
+More information on feedback can be found in the following section.
-   :ref:`Adding Feedback<Adding Feedback for Multi-select Problems>` section.
 #.
 Selecting and filling in any desired settings on the right.

 If you have any questions on the specifics of using the simple editor, please check